GryffDavid/GunsAndEmbers/README.md

 - Honestly learned too much to fit into a single document.
 I kept a daily blog over the course of development in which I detailed the process of learning to make a game.

 ## Code Links
+**Please note: This project was started when I had only been using C# for about 9 months.
+So the quality of the code varies widely as I learned over the course of the development.
+Parts of the game code were written with 9 months of experience and others with 4+ years of experience.
+Most of it hasn't been optimised or made production-ready.
+Large sections were rewritten and refactored over the course of the development and all of this in the same project.
+This is essentially a cross-section of my learning to make a game from the ground up.**

 [Main Game Class](https://github.com/GryffDavid/GunsAndEmbers/blob/master/TowerDefensePrototype/TowerDefensePrototype/TowerDefensePrototype/Game1.cs)

 [HLSL Shaders](https://github.com/GryffDavid/GunsAndEmbers/tree/master/TowerDefensePrototype/TowerDefensePrototypeContent/Shaders)